-TRL's training and competency ethos is designed to promote learning and development within TransRe and to ensure that TRL employs personnel with the skills, knowledge and expertise necessary for the discharge of the responsibilities allocated to them.
+TRL's training and competency ethos is designed to promote learning and development within TransRe and to ensure that TRL employs personnel with the skills, knowledge and expertise necessary for the discharge their responsibilities.

 TransRe actively encourages staff to further develop and pursue professional qualifications.
 Development is the responsibility of each staff member.